lukebabs/autosurf/README.md

 4. Simulate Credential Stuffing Attack - #Ideal for 'Imperva Saving Bank Trust' app
 5. Load Test - #This is basic generic python-requests.
 Still under development.

-# Requirements
+# Requirements and Prerequisite
+This package was tested with Python 3.7.3 IDE

-The following are the required libraries for the program:
+**CRITICAL**The following are libraries are required to run the package:

     1. beautifulsoup4==4.9.1
     2. bs4==0.0.1